• Skip to main content

 (Photo by Paras Griffin/Getty Images)

-Actor, director, and producer Forest Whitaker is probably known best for his award-winning roles in movies like The Butler, The Last King of Scotland, Platoon, and The Color of Money.
+Actor, director, and producer Forest Whitaker is best known for his award-winning roles in movies like The Butler, The Last King of Scotland, Platoon, The Color of Money and so many more.

 RELATED: Forest Whitaker: Behind-The-Scenes Of His International Peace Movement